 - The CFM is a producer-only market.
-Exceptions are noted during the non-harvest periods outlined in the CFM Rules & Regulations; produce must originate within the SSAWG (Southern Sustainable Agriculture Working Group) region, including; NC, SC, VA, GA, FL, AL, TN, WV, KY and MS. Produce grown outside of the SSAWG region is not allowed to be purchased and resold at the CFM at any time. - Vendors must reside and operate within the designated geographical boundaries in order to be considered eligible to participate: East of I-95, within SC borders, while preference is given to Farmer & Grower Vendors operating in Charleston, Colleton, Dorchester and Berkeley Counties. - CFM Farmer & Grower Vendors must be involved in either full-time or part-time agriculture.
-A Farmer & Grower Vendor is one who grows produce from seed propagation, plugs or established tree crop orchards and harvests it for sale.
-Individuals who solely buy and resell agriculture produce are not considered eligible Farmer & Grower Vendors and are therefore excluded from participating in the CFM. - CFM Management, in cooperation with Clemson University Extension Services, will determine eligibility.
-Scheduled site inspections and document verification may be conducted throughout the season. - Seafood vendors are included within the Farmer & Grower Vendor category.
-There is no resale of seafood; all seafood must be harvested by the Farmer & Grower Vendor holding a SC Commercial Boat License and sold by the fisherman or an immediate family member.
-Farmer & Grower Vendors selling seafood must comply with all rules and regulations enforced by SCDHEC, SCDA and DNR. - Value-added products such as, but not limited to; jams, jellies, honey and sauces may be sold by a Farmer & Grower Vendor and must be approved in advance by CFM Management.
-All products must be produced by the eligible Farmer & Grower Vendor or an immediate family member and must be in accordance with all rules and regulations enforced by SCDHEC, SCDA and DNR.
+Exceptions are noted during the non-harvest seasons outlined in the CFM Rules & Regulations; produce must originate within the SSAWG designated states including; NC, SC, VA, GA, FL, AL, TN, WV, KY & MS. Produce grown outside of this region is not allowed to be purchased and resold at the CFM at any time. - Geographical boundaries for a vendor to be considered eligible to participate in the CFM are; East of I-95 to the Atlantic Ocean & within SC borders, with preference given to Farmer & Grower(F/G) Vendors operating in Charleston, Colleton, Dorchester & Berkeley Counties. - CFM F/G Vendors must be involved in either full-time or part-time agriculture.
+A F/G Vendor is one who grows produce from seed propagation, plugs or established tree crop orchards and harvests it for sale.
+Individuals who solely buy & resell agriculture produce are not considered eligible F/G Vendors & are therefore excluded from participating in the CFM. - The City of Charleston Office of Cultural Affairs(OCA), in cooperation with Clemson University Extension Services, will determine eligibility.
+Scheduled field site visits will be conducted for all participants & site inspection & document verification will be conducted throughout the season. - Seafood vendors are included within the F/G Vendor category.
+There is no resale of seafood; all seafood must be harvested by the F/G Vendor holding a SC Commercial Boat License & sold by the fisherman or an immediate family member.
+F/G Vendors selling seafood must be in accordance with all rules & regulations enforced by SCDHEC, SCDA & DNR. - Value-added products such as, but not limited to; jams, honey & sauces may be sold by a F/G Vendor & must be approved in advance by CFM Management.
+All products must be produced by the eligible F/G Vendor or an immediate family member & must be in accordance with all rules & regulations enforced by SCDHEC, SCDA and DNR. - The 75/25 Percent Rule IS in effect during the two Lowcountry harvesting periods, while a great variety of locally grown produce can be grown & harvested: May 1 July 15; Sept.
+1 Nov.
+30. During these designated times, 75% of all produce offered for sale must be grown on the vendor's farm; F/G Vendors are permitted to purchase & resell a maximum of 25%, which must be Certified SC Grown. - The 75/25 Percent Rule IS NOT in effect from April 1 30; July 16 Aug.
+31; Dec.
+1 31.
+During these designated times, produce sold at the CFM, which is not grown on the vendor's farm must originate within the SSAWG region & must be labeled in accordance with all state & federal regulations.
+CFM Management reserves the right to question the origin of any produce being sold at the CFM & to make a decision on whether the F/G Vendor is allowed to continue the sale of the product in question. - F/G Vendors must label all produce intended for resale with farm name and city of origin.
+All labels must be clearly visible to the customer & the F/G Vendor must be able to provide proof of origin to CFM Management upon request at any time. - Products can only be labeled as organic if the farm operation has been Certified Organic, and signage must be displayed during hours of operation.
+However, F/G Vendors may label produce with descriptions such as; "Naturally Grown" or "Chemical Free" as long as the claims are not a misrepresentation of the products and/or methods used during production.